rfrancesco/LibraryManager/README.md

 This could be more or less fine-grained.

 For now, there is no log of loans and loan data is stored directly in the book record.
 This is not ideal (separation of concerns!).
-Todo: add a Loan table, which acts as a junction table between users and loans.
+Todo: add a Loan table, which acts as a transaction table linking users and books.
 Then, add endpoints to query active and expired loans.

 ### Implemented